The CSU System

 Mr. Andrew Jones - Executive Vice Chancellor, General Counsel

-Ms. Leora D. Freeman - Vice Chancellor, Human Resources
+Ms. Leora D. Freedman - Vice Chancellor, Human Resources

 Mr. Vlad Marinescu - Vice Chancellor and Chief Audit Officer

-Dr. Nathan Evans – Deputy Vice Chancellor, Academic and Student Affairs
+Dr. Nathan Evans - Deputy Vice Chancellor, Academic and Student Affairs, Chief Academic Officer

-Dr. Dilcie Perez – Deputy Vice Chancellor, Academic and Student Affairs
+Dr. Dilcie Perez - Deputy Vice Chancellor, Academic and Student Affairs, Chief Student Affairs Officer

 Ms. Michelle Kiss - Associate Vice Chancellor and Chief of Staff, Board of Trustees